wa019a/jelbrekguids/README.md

 Forst go downlod th TrolstolerX ipa (eta s0n)from or oficial websit iCrack an sidload usig yor perferdd metod.
 Chek ot our guieds on sidloding, which dont exist becuase we expec **YOU** 🫵 to make it.

 Im jus kiding.
-We wil instol Trolinstlor useng Sidloody.
+We wil instol Trolinstlor useng ~~sidloody~~ **PULMEIMPOSTOR!!!!!!**

 ### Requiremen
-- The oldes verson of Sidlody
+- The oldes verson of pulmpactorr
 - the oldasest versioon of itoons (windo only)
 - the olderest berson of TrololsterX
   - if you hav a yelow iphon 14 or plus on 16.3 (20D50), yo need to us the TrolstolX-20D50 verson insted because fuck you in particular.

 ### Instolng trolstolerX
+PLUMIMPACER HAS REPLAC SIDLOODY BECAS IT HAS LINXUX ARM65 SUPORT WICH IS RELLY SOOOPER FUCCING COOOOOOOOOOL
-1. Oepn sidlody on you compooter
+1. Oepn pulmeimpac on you compooter
 2. Plug yo compotr insid the phon
    - trus the conputer or it wil have trus isues
-3. Drag and droop the trolstolerx `.ipa` fiel into Sidelodely
+3. Drag and droop the trolstolerx `.ipa` fiel into plumpacto
+4. pres setigs
-4. Ente in yr iclod details so we can stel them
+5. Ente in yr iclod details so we can stel them
+6. clos setigs
+7. pres instol

 The ap wil now instol onto yor iOOS deviice